ministryofjustice/hmpps-prisoner-profile/helm_deploy/README.md

 __Example deploy command:__

 The following example is `--dry-run` mode - which will allow for testing.
-CircleCI normally runs this command with actual secret values (from AWS secret manager), and also updated the chart's application version to match the release version:
+Github Actions normally runs this command with actual secret values (from AWS secret manager), and also updated the chart's application version to match the release version:

 ```sh
 helm upgrade [release name] [path to chart]. \